 You see, a healthy, stress-free fish has a strong immune system – their skin, scales and slime coat are more than capable of fending off any disease or parasite.

-A stressed fish, on the other hand, is more prone to illness and disease, which can ultimately end in the death of your pet.
+A stressed fish, on the other hand, is more prone to illness and disease, and a sick fish ultimately ends up dying.

 Keeping your fish stress-free goes a long way toward keeping your fish alive.

 Finally, you have old age.

 I’ll be honest, for a beginner aquarium owner wondering why their fish died, this is perhaps the least likely answer.

 However, if your fish has had a previous owner, then it is plausible that your fish passing may simply be due to leading a full life.

 After all, no fish is going to live forever, and one day your lively little fish is going to give up the ghost.

 Yep, no matter how well you care for your fish… There is no escaping old age.

 Just how long before your fish passes entirely depends on the breed.
 For bettas, 4 years is considered old, while a healthy goldfish can live for 10.